KarlFarrugiaIcon/OreillyKatas2023/README.md

 ### Privatelink

-In order to improve security, reliability, and performance for the main cluster and the geographically dispersed API endpoints, the solution will employ the usage of privatelinks.
+In order to improve security, reliability, and performance for the main cluster and the geographically dispersed API endpoints, the solution will employ the usage of private links.
 This is a service that enables secure and private communication between the application and services, like databases, storage, and other resources, without traversing the public internet.

 This approach will be utilised to improve: